sarahpearman/data-stories/critique-by-design.md

 ![](assignment3-files/wireframe2.png)

+### Some other examples with related data

 The other two graphs in the image above were extra prototypes that I created to visualize other points that were described in the text of the report but not visualized.
-The bottom left one attempted to show that older teenagers are responsible for a large portion of the increase in the median number of texts from 2009 to 2011, since their median texts per day went from 60 to 100, but Noah said, "I don't understand how that graph relates to older teenagers vs. younger teenagers."
+The **bottom left** one attempted to show that older teenagers are responsible for a large portion of the increase in the median number of texts from 2009 to 2011, since their median texts per day went from 60 to 100, but Noah said, "I don't understand how that graph relates to older teenagers vs. younger teenagers."
 I think it would require a more complex type of visualization to show that relationship.
 Since this relationship was tangential to the original graph anyway, I set this one aside.

-The graph on the right is meant to visualize a sentence from the text that said that "older girls remain the most enthusiastic texters."
+The **graph on the right** is meant to visualize a sentence from the text that said that "older girls remain the most enthusiastic texters."
 Both interviewees said this graph was extremely easy to understand, so I drew it along with the final example.
 If I were rewriting this report for a public audience, I would probably include a few simple bar graphs like this rather than the more complex original graph.

 ## Final

+### Main redesign

 I constructed this final version of the much-simpler bar plot of 2009 and 2011 medians based on the feedback I received on the sketches.
 Using gray for 2009 and blue for 2011 was intended to emphasize the current / larger 2011 data point.
 The title was intended to make the main point extremely clear for a public audience who could not be assumed to have any data science background.
 The design was otherwise minimal.

 I tried to build this in Tableau, but it was having bizarre number formatting issues that I couldn't make sense of, so I built it in R/ggplot instead.

 ![](assignment3-files/medianTexts.png)

+### Extra example with related data

 As discussed in more detail above: although it addresses an aspect of the data that the original graph was never intended to address, I also drew the graph below, to offer an example of the type of extremely simple graph that I think would have contributed more to this report than the more complicated one that I was critiquing.